-ERP (enterprise resource planning) is an organizational strategy for the integration of production and operations, human resource management, and financial and asset management.
+ERP (Enterprise Resource Planning) is an organizational strategy for the integration of production and operations, human resource management, and financial and asset management.
 It is focused on continuous balancing and optimization of enterprise resources through the specialized integrated application software package that provides the common data and process model for all fields of activity.

 The ERP system is a specific software package that implements the strategy of ERP.

 The ERP strategy is the development of the concept of MRP II.
-It covers almost all areas of the enterprise, but the ERP system does not replace the CRM system that controls external relations and the PLM system that manages intellectual property.
+It covers almost all areas of the enterprise, but the ERP system does not replace the CRM system that controls external relations and the PLM system that manages the intellectual property.

 Characteristics of the ERP strategy:

 - The use of a single transaction system for the vast majority of operations and business processes of the enterprise.
 All operations are consolidated into a single database for further processing and real-time balanced plans.

 - Replicability: ensuring the possibility of using the same software package for different organizations (possibly with different settings and extensions).